-No-A staff member simultaneously assigned to the staffing schedule of the residential care facility and the nursing home shall is allowed to be be counted in determining whether the residential care facility meets the staffing requirements of paragraph (C) of this rule, unless over fifty per cent of the staff member's assigned daily working hours are in the residential care facility.
+No A staff member simultaneously assigned to the staffing schedule of the residential care facility and the nursing home shall is allowed to be be counted in determining whether the residential care facility meets the staffing requirements of paragraph (C) of this rule, unless over fifty per cent of the staff member's assigned daily working hours are in the residential care facility.

-- (K) The operator or the administrator of each residential care facility shall is obligated to maintain records, on forms provided by the director, documenting compliance with the personnel requirements of this rule. - (L) Each residential care facility is not allowed to admit residents in excess of the number for which it is able to provide sufficient nursing coverage and other appropriate staffing levels.
+- (K) The operator or the administrator of each residential care facility shallis obligated to maintain records, on forms provided by the director, documenting compliance with the personnel requirements of this rule. - (L) Each residential care facility will not admit residents in excess of the number for which it is able to provide consistent nursing coverage and other appropriate staffing levels based on the volume and needs of the residents.